 We work closely with Iowa State University and other private researchers on projects to improve agricultural practices.
 Every year, variety selection is carefully managed to best respond to disease and insect pressure.
-Creation and maintenance of waterways, field edges, and CRP ground is an important part of our operation which helps to filter water and reduce siltation.
-Our pollinator habitat plantings have helped improve available habitat for wildlife.
-We have also adopted many of the practices encouraged by the Land O'Lakes Sustain project which includes cover crops, reduced tillage, and nitrogen application practices to minimize the impact on the environment.
+Creation and maintenance of waterways and CRP ground is an important part of our operation and helps to filter water and reduce siltation, as well as improve available habitat for wildlife.
+We have also adopted practices which include using cover crops since 2015, as well as reduced tillage and nitrogen application practices to reduce erosion and minimize the impact on the environment.

 LongView Farms is an early adaptor of new technology which allows us to be more efficient users of fuel and crop inputs.
 With the introduction of GPS technology into agriculture applications, we are now able to improve seed placement, tillage, input application, and harvest in addition to reducing compaction, operator fatigue, and chemical and fertilizer overlap.
 This all adds up to increased productivity, reduced costs, and good environmental stewardship.